 When they finally finished filming in the house we flopped in front of the TV for a while, until I glance out and though “Oh the suns come out” well not really a seven o’ clock with the nights drawing in and took a couple of snaps of the magical transformation that the lighting department had wrought to the garden

-I’m not going to spoil the film for you by telling you the story but our Continental guest should be able to see it some time after Christmas and I do believe older Rosamunde Pilcher films can be found on You tube for our British guests later one or in the afternoons.
+I’m not going to spoil the film for you by telling you the story but our Continental guest should be able to see it some time after Christmas and I do believe older Rosamunde Pilcher films can be found on Youtube now for our British guests and they are occasionally screened in the afternoons.

 The bones of one film prop has found a home with us and I think we’ll move it to the Italian Garden so if you holiday with us next year you will be able to enjoy it too.
 Alas Catering has gone now and the cohesive family of filmmakers who worked such long hours – we shall miss them here at Ednovean Farm they’ll be welcome back at any time and catering too of course!!